creffk/ms-thesis/README.md

 # ms-thesis
-Long-Term Effects of Brood Size Manipulation on Adult Metabolic Rate in teh Burying Beetle, Nicrophorus pustulatus
+Long-Term Effects of Brood Size Manipulation on Adult Metabolic Rate in the Burying Beetle, Nicrophorus pustulatus